Should You Hire Two Photographers Instead of One?

 - Would I like multiple angles and shots of the same moment?
 For instance, you might like side shots of your formal family poses, as well as a frontal shot.
 Or two different views of you saying your marriage vows?

-When hiring wedding photographers, know up front that most professional photographers work in twos anyway, especially if they are a husband and wife team.
-Teams that work together on a regular basis are your best bet because they have plenty of experience working together on a regular basis and have their routine when it comes to capturing those must have shots.
+When hiring wedding photographers, know up front that most professional photographers work in twos.
+It best to find a combo that are a regular team like a husband and wife team who have lots of experience working together.
+Teams that work together on a regular basis are your best bet because they have their routine down when it comes to capturing those must have shots.

 For additional tips on hiring wedding photographers be sure to read our post 10 Things to Consider Before Hiring a Wedding Photographer.